kuyajnonymous/hyperspinaiotools/README.md

 ---

 ## Requirments
-PowerShell v5+
+  - PowerShell 5 and later
-SteamGridApi (Get it from streamgrid website)
+  - SteamGridApi (Get it from streamgrid website)
-YT-DLP (will be downloaded when needed)
+  - YT-DLP (will be downloaded when needed)
-FFMPEG (will be downloaded when needed)
+  - FFMPEG (will be downloaded when needed)

 ## Credits